Tibor Baranski: Gains Catholic church support

-Baránszki found a long line of people waiting for passes at Papal Nuncio Monsignor Angelo Rotta's embassy residence, the Vatican's representative in Budapest.
+Baranski found a long line of people waiting for passes at Papal Nuncio Monsignor Angelo Rotta's embassy residence, the Vatican's representative in Budapest.
 It was one of five neutral country's embassies issuing "letters of protection", and the Swiss, Swedish, Spanish, Portuguese and Vatican embassies were swamped by long lines of people requesting help.
 Dressed in his priest's cassock, he later said, "I was not discouraged.
 Nonchalantly I pushed my way through the line and said that I was on official business."
 Germans and Hungarians believed that a "family could not be divided.
 So, if there was one Catholic spouse, for example, only one baptismal certificate was necessary.
 However, to cover the entire family, individual protection passes were needed, stipulating that the family was under papal protection."

-Baránszki wandered through the embassy until he found Rotta's office.
+Baranski wandered through the embassy until he found Rotta's office.
 No one questioned him wearing a priest's cassock.
 He persuaded Rotta to give him nine letters of protection, one for each member of the Szekeres family.
-Encouraged by his success, Baránszki returned to Rotta a few days later to ask for another set of letters, this time for another Jewish family.
+Encouraged by his success, Baranski returned to Rotta a few days later to ask for another set of letters, this time for another Jewish family.

-Rotta was impressed that Baránszki spoke excellent German and had bluffed his way to the front of the line and into his presence.
-He recruited Baránszki to help protect Jews at risk of being sent to the death camps.
+Rotta was impressed that Baranski spoke excellent German and had bluffed his way to the front of the line and into his presence.
+He recruited Baranski to help protect Jews at risk of being sent to the death camps.
 Rotta provided Baránszki with letters of protection, baptismal, and immigration certificates, and over the next 70 days Baránszki used them to save thousands of Jews in imminent danger of being murdered.

 Two weeks later, Rotta appointed Baránszki as the executive secretary of the Vatican's Jewish Protection Movement in Hungary, serving as a direct emissary of the Papal Nuncio.
 As head of the Jewish Protection Movement, he soon met other neutral legations at Gresham Palace near the Chain Bridge.
 The group included Raoul Wallenberg, a Swedish diplomat later credited with saving tens of thousands of Hungarian Jews from Nazi death camps.
-Baránszki collaborated with Wallenberg and arranged private, unofficial meetings between the Swedish diplomat and Papal Nuncio Angelo Rotta.
+Baranski collaborated with Wallenberg and arranged private, unofficial meetings between the Swedish diplomat and Papal Nuncio Angelo Rotta.
 Baránszki often led secretive meetings with diplomats including Wallenberg, Swiss Consul Carl Lutz, Spanish Consul Ángel Sanz Briz and Italian cattle trader Giorgio Perlasca to save Jewish lives in Budapest.

 During his work with the Papal Nuncio, he saw two handwritten letters from Pope Pius XII encouraging the work to save the Jews.
-Baránszki personally escorted individuals and families to hiding places, sometimes in secret rooms hidden within factories, and in the homes of other Catholics.
+Baranski personally escorted individuals and families to hiding places, sometimes in secret rooms hidden within factories, and in the homes of other Catholics.